bugasmarcondes/testing-javascript/0002-static-testing-tools/README.md

             - disable rules that conflict between typescript and prettier

 - Validate code in a pre-commit git hook with Husky
-* To work with Husky, package.json must be at the same directory as the .git folder
     - yarn add husky -D
     - ls -a .git/hooks to check which hooks exists
     - create .huskyrc and bind to pre-commit